dfk-paris/DFKV-illustrations/5_illustration_enrichment/README.md

 # Clustering of images based on structural similarity

 To have a first look at the dataset structure, we first used [Pixplot](https://github.com/YaleDHLab/pix-plot), to visualize our illustrations in a two-dimensional projection within which similar images are clustered together.
 We use the HDBCAN algorithm to create the clusters of images, and then UMAP to be able to visualize the results into the 2D space.
-With this first approach, we can identify different types of illustrations, more or less precisely.
+With this first approach, we can identify different categories of illustrations, more or less precisely.
 Here is an example of cluster of pictures of furnitures :

 <img src="./img/furnitures.png" width="800">